Grade Level: 8 (7-9)

 I do not like green eggs and ham.

 Iambic meter is the most common in English verse.
 It is said to be most like the natural rhythm of English speech.
-For additional introductory information on the meter of poetry see the References section.
+For additional introductory information on the meter of poetry check out the following sources:

 The theme for this activity — rhythm — takes its cue from the mechanical oscillation of a pendulum, as explained in Mechanics unit, Lesson 9.